Proof of three conjectures on congruences

 Combining this with (4.3) we immediately get the desired (1.3).
 This completes the proof of Theorem 1.3.

 \Ack.
+The work was supported by the National Natural Science Foundation of China (Grant Nos.
+10901078 and 11171140).
 After we established Theorem 1.2, we got Roberto Tauraso's generous permission (on Oct.
 1, 2010) to cite his conjecture (1.2) (cf. [T]).
-We would like to express our sincere thanks to Prof. R. Tauraso.
+Thus we would like to express our sincere thanks to Prof. R. Tauraso.
+We are also grateful to the two referees for their helpful comments.

 \widestnumber\key{CDP}

 \Refs